merciremi/remicodes/_drafts/refactoring-in-practice-1.md

 ---
 layout: post
 title: 'Refactoring in practice'
-excerpt: ""
+excerpt: "A few months ago, I had to write a Rails micro-service that synchronizes data between two versions of an application.
+I'll show you the successive steps I used to refactor this piece of code, from shameless-green to convention."
 date: 2024-02-05
-permalink: /
+permalink: /refactoring-in-practice/
 category: rails
 cover_image: ''
 ---

-I've been meaning to write about __refactoring in practice__ for ages!
-But coming up with examples of neat refactorings is not straightforward.
+I've wanted to write about __refactoring in practice__ for ages!
+However, coming up with examples of neat refactorings is not straightforward.

-A few months ago, I had to write a Rails micro-service that would synchronize data between two versions of a reading application.
+A few months ago, I had to write a Rails micro-service that synchronizes data between two versions of an application.
 The older application would store data on a Kafka topic.
 My service would need to listen to this topic, parse the messages, and handle the data.

-The final solution illustrates well the inner working of refactoring and architecturing in real life.
+The final solution illustrates well the inner workings of refactoring and architecture in real life.

-A quick aside: I lean on the terminology of the tech I'm using but the tech is not relevant. **The philosophy underlying the refactoring is**.
+A quick aside: I lean on the terminology of the tech I'm using, but the tech is not relevant. **The philosophy underlying the refactoring is**.

 ## What are we working with?

-I've written about it a while back, [I like to gather as much information as possible about the problem I need to solve]({{site.baseurl}}/how-to-write-better-specifications/).
+I wrote about it a while back, [I like to gather as much information as possible about the problem I need to solve]({{site.baseurl}}/how-to-write-better-specifications/).
 So, let's do just that.

-For this project, I'll build a Rails application that streams Kafka topics, and stores data.
+For this project, I'll build a Rails application that streams Kafka topics and stores data.

 Kafka is an event-based way of exposing data.
 Applications can _listen_ to a stream of data instead of having the data sent to them through a request.
 It allows applications to process data asynchronously.